amitaiturkel/calc-server-nats/README.md

-# Calculator Server and Interactive Clients
+# Calculator NATS Server and Interactive Clients

 Welcome to the Calculator Server and Interactive Clients project!
 This repository contains a simple calculator server along with two interactive client scripts that interact with the server.
 Additionally, the project includes a folder with test cases for the calculator server.